wireapp/wire-docs/src/understand/federation/architecture.rst

 Authentication
 ^^^^^^^^^^^^^^

-.. warning:: As of Juli 2021, the implementation of mutual backend-to-backend
+.. warning:: As of July 2021, the implementation of mutual backend-to-backend
              authentication is still work in progress.
 The behaviour described in this section should be considered a draft specification only.